samuelmc/event-management-service/README.md

 Setup an Apache VirtualHost with \<project-location\>/public as DocumentRoot and AllowOverride All

-See [Configuring a Web Server](https://symfony.com/doc/4.4/setup/web_server_configuration.html) for more details
+See [Configuring a Web Server](https://symfony.com/doc/4.4/setup/web_server_configuration.html) for more details.

+There are 4 users for testing in the fixtures (usernames and passwords are identical):
+- Super Admin
+- Admin
+- User
+- User Bis